“That Hook is good,” Sarah Sterling said admiringly.

 “Their personalities are reliable.
 You know who they are.
 This isn’t the ambiguity of our politicians, or people around me who seem to be willy-nilly.
 These are characters I know and I know what they stand for and there’s no ambiguity in that.”

 It’s one thing to have a secret passion.
-To find a community that allow you share that passion openly, as the Disney crew has, is another.
+To find a community that allow you share that passion openly, as the Disney crew has, is another.“People will come up crying: You made me feel I shouldn’t be ashamed for the things I’m into.”

 “People will tell you their heartfelt stories,” Camacho said.
 “People will come up crying: You made me feel I shouldn’t be ashamed for the things I’m into.”